Permanent Whole Life Insurance, for burial and final expense needs

-One of the simplest and most affordable life insurance policies for seniors is burial insurance.
-It is a whole life insurance policy that covers all your final expenses with ease, so you will not be a burden to your loved ones.
+One of the simplest and most common full coverage life insurance policies for seniors is burial insurance.
+It is a whole life insurance policy that covers all your final expenses with ease, so there will be NO financial burden to your loved ones.

 Burial insurance never expires and very effectively pays your final expenses.